pudly/schmopera-hugo/content/articles/loc-barber.md

 </figure>

-Altogether, _Barber_ is a perfectly fine kick-off to what will be, on the whole, a diverse and exciting season at the Lyric Opera of Chicago.
-Next up is _Luisa Miller_, opening October 12th, with Music Director Designate Enrique Mazzola conducting.
+Altogether, [_Barber_](https://www.lyricopera.org/productions/2019-20/barber-of-seville/) is a perfectly fine kick-off to what will be, on the whole, a diverse and exciting season at the Lyric Opera of Chicago.